danieltuveson/simple_lang/README.md

 # dan_basic
+## Abandoned
+I got tired of working on this, but leaving it up in case I decide to come back to it later.

 An implementation of a simple language sort of looks like visual basic.
 I'm trying to keep it simple, so no functions / modules / classes for now, just simple looping / conditionals.

 ## Example